-- Use R-410A refrigerant. - Include high-efficiency rotary compressors, protected by a 5-year warranty. - · Include an enhanced, high-efficiency heat exchangers. - · Offer two fan speeds. - Incorporate positive condensate re-evaporation to improve efficiency. - Have an optional motorized fresh-air feature with a positive pressure seal.
+- Use R-410A refrigerant.
+This refrigerant is not affected by a phase out schedule. - Include high-efficiency rotary compressors, protected by a 5-year warranty. - Include an enhanced, high-efficiency heat exchangers. - Offer two fan speeds. - Incorporate positive condensate re-evaporation to improve efficiency. - Have an optional motorized fresh-air feature with a positive pressure seal.

-RetroAire PTAC/PTHP ratings:
+RetroAire PTAC/PTHP ratings meet or exceed ASHRAE 90.1 Standards for energy efficiency:

-- PTAC/PTHP units are available in nominal sizes of 9,000 Btuh, (2.6kW) 12,000 Btuh (3.5kW) or 15,000 Btuh (4.4kW). - PTAC units (straight cooling only) are also available at 18,000 Btuh (5.3kW). - · Energy Efficiency Rating as high as 10.
+- PTAC/PTHP units are available in nominal sizes of 9,000 Btuh, (2.6kW) 12,000 Btuh (3.5kW) or 15,000 Btuh (4.4kW). - PTAC units (straight cooling only) are also available at 18,000 Btuh (5.3kW). - Energy Efficiency Rating (EER) as high as 10. - Coefficient of performance (COP) ratings as high as 2.90 for heat pumps.